 Free and open source, these tools can not only be freely downloaded, installed and re-engineered by third parties, but many of them can be run directly online, for example utilities like Table2Net, ScienceScape, CatWalk or SeeAlsology.

-The most ambitious of these tools is the Hyphe web crawler, which can establish simple qualitative web corpora of hypertext links between entities grouped quantitatively on the web.
+The most ambitious of these tools is the Hyphe web crawler, which helps users in building, curating and categorizing qualitative web corpora of hypertext links between entities grouped quantitatively on the web.
 Both highly technical and user friendly, Hyphe offers students and researchers in the social sciences an exploratory and quali-quantitative method of studying communities of interest relating to their research fields.
 It is currently used by researchers in several European countries and in the Americas.

 The DIME-Web team stands at the intersection of the fields of methodological research and digital methods in the social sciences.
 As well as supporting researchers in their methodology, it can offer them its skills in network analysis and web archiving, as well as in controversy analysis inspired by Bruno Latour’s Actor Network Theory (ANT).
 The members of the operational team have authored or co-authored some fifteen academic publications, including an article on PlosOne in 2015 about the ForceAtlas2 network spatialisation algorithm implemented in the Gephi software, as well as a number of papers introducing Hyphe, notably at the ICWSM 2016 and FOSDEM 2018 conferences.